An adversary bound for quantum signal processing: Quantum signal processing

 If we want some $P$, however, it might still be possible to find a full M-QSP decomposition using different complementary polynomials, perhaps over more dimensions.
-Theorem~\ref{thm:fejer-riesz-multivariate} thus motivates the exploration of M-QSP protocols over more than two dimensions and, for the purpose of this work, we define a more general ansatz for M-QSP over $SU(r+1)$: we choose $A_k \in SU(r+1)$ as usual, and for the diagonal of the signal operator we choose $r+1$ symbols (possibly with repetition) from $\{ 1, z_1, \ldots, z_m \}$.
-An example of choices in a $SU(3)$ protocol with $m = 2$ variables would be
+Theorem~\ref{thm:fejer-riesz-multivariate} thus motivates the exploration of M-QSP protocols over more than two dimensions and, for the purpose of this work, we define a more general ansatz for M-QSP over $SU(r+1)$: {we choose a sequence $A = (A_0, A_1, \ldots, A_n)$ with $A_k \in SU(r+1)$ as usual, and for the diagonal of the signal operator we choose $r$ symbols (possibly with repetition) from $\{ z_1, \ldots, z_m \}$.
+We define $\Tilde{w}^{(r)}_S$ to be the diagonal containing the elements of the multiset $S \subseteq \{ z_1, \ldots, z_m \}$ (in some fixed order, possibly padded with ones), and we define